 After losing a GRC in 2011 and one more SMC in 2013, PAP responded to the signals of the electorate and tweaked its policies to cool escalating housing prices, enhance transport services, reward the nation's elderly pioneers and impose a significant cut to the salaries of ministers.
 Frequent train breakdowns remained, which led Transport Minister Lui Tuck Yew to bow out of a short political career to take responsibility.
 In the GE, its campaign slogan was "With You, For You, For Singapore".
 Former PM Goh Chok Tong was persuaded by PM Lee Hsien Loong to run for one last term and was the oldest candidate in the GE.

 The Electoral Boundaries Review Committee report, released on 24 July 2015, recommended more four-member GRCs.
 The writ for elections was issued two days after PM Lee's National Day Rally.
 For the first time since 1963, in a space of 11 GEs, all seats were contested.
-While the mostly straight fights prevented splitting of non-PAP votes, the opposing camp appeared fragmented as no opposition party fielded a significant number of candidates by itself.
-The national fervour and fear of replacing the governing party with an unstable coalition went in PAP's favour as it won an unexpected resounding victory and reversed two electoral declines.
-To curb online speculation, a sample vote count was carried out before the official results.
+This would appear to be a permanent trend, as more political interest had taken root since WP's unprecedented achievement.
+However, the national fervour and fear of replacing the governing party with an unstable coalition went in PAP's favour as it won an unexpected resounding victory and reversed two electoral declines.

 In the last four years, PAP turned its attention on what it deemed was WP's mismanagement of its sole town council, such as a poor audit rating and cleaning of hawker centres, and continued to do so during the campaign.
 WP countered the charges by stating that the government had abused its authority and denied the town council of grants.
 The main opposition party's performance in Parliament was also met with both bouquets and brickbats.
 PAP and some observers felt it could have been more substantial and vocal, while others expressed that its approach was realistic given its small number of seats.
 WP continued its call to voters to build an alternative by its campaign slogan "Empower Your Future".

-For the first time, PAP fielded sitting MPs in opposition wards and won back Punggol East from WP but failed to do so for Aljunied GRC, where Yeo Guat Kwang took the place of Serangoon PAP branch chairman Chan Hui Yuh at the final hour.
+In a bold move, PAP parachuted sitting incumbents into opposition wards.
+Charles Chong, who narrowly fended off a loss to WP in 2011, regained Punggol East from it for PAP.
+However, the team led by former Aljunied GRC MP Yeo Guat Kwang, who had been drafted into Ang Mo Kio GRC and returned to take the place of Serangoon PAP branch chairman Chan Hui Yuh at the final hour, failed to do the same.
 WP was the only opposition party that won seats and was eligible for all three Non-Constituency MP seats, becoming the only party other than PAP in Parliament.
-WP's Lee Li Lian declined her NCMP seat and was the first to do so since 1984 when the scheme first started and two opposition candidates rejected theirs.
-NCMP Gerald Giam also stepped down and nominated Leon Perera of WP's East Coast GRC team.
-WP proposed for Daniel Goh to replace the former Punggol East MP, which the PAP-dominated legislature approved on 28 January 2016.
+WP's Lee Li Lian declined her NCMP seat and was the first to do so since 1984 when the scheme started and two opposition candidates rejected theirs.
+NCMP Gerald Giam also stepped down and nominated another fellow candidate from WP's East Coast GRC team, while a third from the team was proposed to replace the former Punggol East MP, which the PAP-dominated legislature approved on 28 January 2016.

 The only other opposition party in Parliament before the GE was SPP, which was represented by NCMP Lina Loh, wife of opposition veteran Chiam See Tong.
 Chiam decided to hang up his political boots after 39 years in politics but supported his party at the rallies.
 Loh ran again in the former opposition ward of Potong Pasir once held by her husband but lost by a wider margin this time.
 In 2012, SPP splintered with a breakaway group reviving the dormant DPP but closer to the GE, both parties allied to form a team in Bishan-Toa Payoh GRC.